neon experience (2025): How good is the Swiss neobank after the big relaunch?

 Our neon experience with payment transactions

-Because of these reservations, we want to use this neon review to get our own, more comprehensive picture.
-In the following, we will break down neon’s offer into the individual services and provide them with the corresponding price tag (see also neon’s price list).
+In the following, we will break down the neon free offer into the individual services and provide them with the corresponding price tag (see also the neon price list).

 neon services and prices when paying WITHOUT a card

-- Free account management (interest only on the savings account, see this chapter)
+• Free account management (any interest is only paid on the savings account)

-neon services and prices when paying WITH card
+neon free services and prices when paying WITH card

-- No basic fee, but a one-off fee of CHF 20 for debit card or neon Mastercard (free with our promotional code “SFB20”)
+• No basic fee, but a one-off fee of CHF 20 for debit card or neon Mastercard

 Note: In September 2024, neon replaced the previous Mastercard prepaid card with a new debit card from Mastercard.
 The conditions are the same, but the new card is even better accepted.
 For example, it can also be used at the post office.
 The new card will be issued to all new customers and all existing customers whose prepaid card needs to be replaced.